COPYRIGHT, PLEASE NOTE

 INFO

-In the orientation image above, there are three large supernova remnants visible, first the Cygnus Shell W63 , bluish ring at middle left, secondly the large SNR G65.3+5.7 at upper right and the third is a brighter SNR, the Veil nebula at right edge of the image.
+In the orientation image above, three large supernova remnants are visible.
+The first is the Cygnus Shell (W63), a bluish ring located in the middle left.
+The second is the large supernova remnant (SNR) G65.3+5.7, seen at the upper right.
+The third is the brighter SNR, the Veil Nebula, positioned at the right edge of the image.

-Beside three supernova remnants there are two Wolf Rayet stars with outer shell formations.
-NGC 6888, the Crescent Nebula at center of the image and the WR 134, it can be seen as a blue arch just right from the Crescent Nebula, near the Tulip nebula.
+Besides these three supernova remnants, there are two Wolf-Rayet stars with outer shell formations.
+The first is NGC 6888, the Crescent Nebula, located at the center of the image.
+The second is WR 134, which appears as a blue arc just to the right of the Crescent Nebula, near the Tulip Nebula.

-Next to the Tulip Nebula lays a Black hole Cygnus X-1, it's marked in small closeup image of the Tulip Nebula at center right in orientation image above.
+Next to the Tulip Nebula lies the black hole Cygnus X-1.
+It is marked in a small close-up image of the Tulip Nebula, positioned at the center-right of the orientation image above.

-Constellation Cygnus is an endless source of celestial wonders, both scientifically and aesthetically.
-For me, as an visual artist, this are of night sky is very inspiring There are endless amount of amazing shapes and structures, I can spend rest of my life just shooting images from this treasury.
+The constellation Cygnus is an endless source of celestial wonders, both scientifically and aesthetically.
+As a visual artist, I find this region of the night sky incredibly inspiring.
+The intricate shapes and structures are mesmerizing—I could spend the rest of my life capturing images of this cosmic treasury.

 Monday, December 13, 2021